Linear Model and Extensions: Properties of the OLS estimator

 \end{lemma}

-These follow from simple linear algebra, and I leave the proof as Problem \ref{hw::gauss-markov-projectionm}.
+Lemma \ref{lem:projectionms} follows from simple linear algebra, and I leave its proof as Problem \ref{hw::gauss-markov-projectionm}.
 It states that $H$ and $I_{n}-H$ are projection matrices onto the column space of $X$ and its complement.
 Algebraically, $\hat{Y}$ and $\hat{\varepsilon}$ are orthogonal by the OLS projection because Lemma \ref{lem:projectionms} implies

 This is also coherent with the geometry in Figure \ref{fig::olsgeometry}.

 Moreover, we can derive the mean and covariance matrix of $\hat{Y}$ and $\hat{\varepsilon}$. \begin{theorem} Under Assumption \ref{assume::gm-model}, we have